7 min read

 We believe licensing innovation is a necessary part of healing the open source movement, by reintegrating its externalities.
 (A longer post on Weird’s licensing strategy is forthcoming.)

-Muni incubates the commercial Weird venture which in turn is incubating the non-commercial Leaf venture.
-See how that works?
+Muni incubates the commercial Weird venture, which in turn is incubating the non-commercial Leaf venture (which is a cornerstone of the Muni Commons) — see how that virtuous loop works?

 Governance